History of Game of Thrones in Timeline

 2013: Traveling Exhibition of Costumes, Props, Armor and Weapons

-In 2013, a traveling exhibition of Game of Thrones costumes, props, armor, and weapons visited major cities in Europe and the Americas.
-The exhibition continued in 2014.
+In 2013, a traveling exhibition of costumes, props, armor and weapons from Game of Thrones visited major cities in Europe and the Americas.

 2013: US Ambassador Condemns Piracy in Australia

-In 2013, the US Ambassador to Australia, Jeff Bleich, issued a statement condemning the high piracy rates of Game of Thrones in Australia.
+In 2013, the US Ambassador to Australia, Jeff Bleich, issued a statement condemning piracy of Game of Thrones in Australia.

 In 2013, the Writers Guild of America listed Game of Thrones as the 40th best-written series in television history.
-George R. R. Martin also accepted the Visionary Award from the Writers With Disabilities committee for the show's positive portrayal of characters with disabilities.
+George R. R. Martin accepted the Visionary Award from the Writers With Disabilities committee.

 On February 18, 2014, the third season was released on DVD and Blu-ray in region 1.